MicrosoftDocs/learn/learn-pr/wwl-sci/implement-initial-configuration-of-azure-active-directory/includes/3-configure-manage-roles.md

 In Microsoft Entra ID, if one of your users needs permission to manage Microsoft Entra resources, you must assign them to a role that provides the permissions they need.

-If you're new to Azure, you may find it a little challenging to understand all the different roles in Azure.
+If you're new to Azure, you might find it a little challenging to understand all the different roles in Azure.
 The following section helps explain the following roles and provides additional information on Azure roles and Microsoft Entra roles:

  -  Classic subscription administrator roles
  -  Azure roles